AxonIQ/reference-guide/extensions/kafka.md

-Where as the [subscribable kafka message source](#consuming-events-with-a-subscribable-message-source) uses Kafka's idea of sharing the workload through multiple `Consumer` instances in the same "Consumer Group", the streamable approach enforces a unique consumer group per `Consumer` instance.
+Where as the [subscribable kafka message source](#consuming-events-with-a-subscribable-message-source) uses Kafka's idea of sharing the workload through multiple `Consumer` instances in the same "Consumer Group", the streamable approach enforces a **unique** consumer group per `Consumer` instance.
-Axon requires uniquely identified consumer group/`Consumer` pairs as it otherwise cannot guarantee that each instance/thread receives the right portion of the event stream during [parallel processing](../configuring-infrastructure-components/event-processing/event-processors.md#parallel-processing).
+Axon requires uniquely identified consumer group/`Consumer` pairs to (1) ensure event ordering and (2) to guarantee that each instance/thread receives the correct portion of the event stream during [parallel processing](../configuring-infrastructure-components/event-processing/event-processors.md#parallel-processing).
 The distinct group id is derived by the `StreamableKafkaMessageSource` through a `groupIdPrefix` and a `groupdIdSuffixFactory`, which are adjustable through the source's builder.